JiscCTI/misp-docker/pages/configuration/entra-id.md

 6. Click **Add**.
 7. Note the string in the **Value** column.

-**IMPORTANT:** Ensure a new client secret is generated and configured (see Configure MISP below) before the configured expiry is reached or this will cause an outage of MISP.
+**It is essential a new client secret is generated before the date shown in the Expires column**.
+Otherwise users will not be able to authenticate to MISP.

 ## 5 - Include `roles` Claim

 As mentioned, MISP requires the `roles` claim to map users to a role.

-**NOTE:** Some licensing tiers allow constraining which groups are shared to "Groups assigned to the application", this should work as expected if used - but is out of scope for this guide.
+**NOTE:** Some licensing tiers allow constraining which groups are shared to "Groups assigned to the application".
+This should work as expected if used, but is out of scope for this guide.

 1. Select **Token configuration** from the left-hand menu.
 2. Click **Add groups claim**.